Naoko Takeuchi

 Naoko Takeuchi (武内 直子, Takeuchi Naoko) is a Japanese manga artist.
 She is best known as the author of Sailor Moon, one of the most popular manga series of all time.
 She has won several awards, including the 1993 Kodansha Manga Award for Sailor Moon.

 Takeuchi is married to Yoshihiro Togashi, the author of YuYu Hakusho and Hunter × Hunter.

 Early life

-Takeuchi was born in Kofu, Yamanashi, Japan, to parents Kenji and Ikuko Takeuchi.
+Takeuchi was born in Kofu, Yamanashi, Japan to Kenji and Ikuko Takeuchi.
 She has a younger brother, Shingo.
 She gave the names of her relatives to the characters she created for Sailor Moon, and mentions this in interviews and in several comic strips she produced, in place of author notes.

-Takeuchi attended Kofu Ichi High School.
-She wore a seifuku and joined the astronomy and manga clubs.
+Takeuchi attended Kofu Ichi High School, where she wore a sailor uniform and joined the astronomy and manga clubs.
 These experiences influenced her work for Sailor Moon, in addition to her other pieces, such as Love Call and Rain Kiss.
 Her formative high school experiences influenced her trajectory to become a manga artist.
 Takeuchi's father encouraged her to pursue other career paths, in case she wouldn't find success as a professional artist, which is why she attended university to study chemistry.

 Takeuchi graduated from the Kyoritsu College of Pharmacy, where she received a degree in chemistry and became a licensed pharmacist.
 Her senior thesis was called "Heightened Effects of Thrombolytic Actions Due to Ultrasound".